-One day he didn’t latch the gate properly and the horse ran away.
+One day he didn’t latch the gate properly and the horse ran off.
 “Oh no!
-This is terrible news!” his neighbours cried.
+What a disaster!” his neighbours cried.
 “Such terrible misfortune!”
 “Maybe,” the farmer replied.

 A few days later the horse returned, bringing with it six wild horses.
 “How fantastic!
 You are so lucky,” his neighbours told him.
-“Now you will be rich!”
+“Now you are rich!”
 “Maybe,” the farmer replied.

-The following week the farmer’s son was breaking-in one of the wild horses when it threw him to the ground and broke his leg.
-“Oh no!” the neighbours cried.
-“Such bad luck, all over again!”
+The following week the farmer’s son was breaking-in one of the wild horses when it kicked out and broke his leg.
+“Oh no!” the neighbours cried, “such bad luck, all over again!”
 “Maybe,” the farmer replied.

-When we interpret a situation as an ‘opportunity’ or a ‘disaster’ it shapes the way that we respond.
-But the story of the Taoist Farmer shows that we can never truly know how a situation is going to turn out.
+The story of the Taoist Farmer shows we can never know how a situation is going to turn out.

-There are no intrinsic ‘opportunities’ or ‘threats’.
-There is only what has happened and how we choose to respond to it.
+The fact is there are no intrinsic ‘opportunities’ or ‘problems’: there is only what happens and how we choose to respond.

 In which case, doesn’t it make sense to look for the opportunities in every situation?